When Your Child Needs Total Parenteral Nutrition (TPN)

 Types of TPN lines

-There are 2 main types of TPN lines used to give nutrition through the catheter:
+There are two main types of TPN lines used:

 Peripherally inserted central catheter (PICC) line.
 This type of line is often placed into a vein in your child’s arm.
 The line is gently threaded through the vein up to the heart.

-Tubing that splits or leaks, or that comes out part way or all the way
+The tubing splits, leaks, is blocked, or comes out part way or all the way.

-Skin or whites of eyes that turn yellow (jaundice)
+Your child's skin or the whites of their eyes turn yellow (jaundice).